lmartinf1091/W-D-Skill-Challenge/Read ME.md

   	AND "Most Recent NOI" IS NOT NULL
   	AND "Most Recent NOI" GLOB '[0-9.-]*';

 	FROM property_dataset_sample_enriched_time;

-#12 Identifying nulls:

-/* This query is used to overview columns and evaluate which columns may be dropped, kept or caclulated cleaning purposes*/
+#12 Identifying nulls: This query is used to overview columns and evaluate which columns may be dropped, kept or caclulated cleaning purposes

 	SELECT
     SUM(CASE WHEN TRIM("Number Of Properties") IS NULL OR TRIM("Number Of Properties") = '' THEN 1 ELSE 0 END) AS "Number Of Properties Nulls",